LcsOli/LcsOli/README.md

 ###

-<p align="left">👨🏼‍🎓Computer Science student in the final semester with a strong foundation in software development.<br>👨‍💻 Currently employed in a support role, where I apply technical problem-solving skills.
-In my spare time, I focus on advancing my knowledge in software development in general, including web development.<br>💼 My career goals include enhancing my technical skills and securing a position in the software development field.</p>
+<p align="left">👨🏼‍🎓 Computer Science student in the final semester with a solid foundation in software development and practical experience in technical problem-solving.

+👨‍💻 Currently employed in a support role, where I apply technical skills to address challenges and improve solutions.
+In my spare time, I focus on expanding my knowledge in software development, particularly in web development.

+💼 Career goals: To enhance my technical skills and secure a challenging position in the software development field where I can contribute to innovative projects and continue my professional growth.</p>

 ###

-<h2 align="left">I code with</h2>
+<h2 align="left">🔧 Technologies I work with:</h2>

 ###